Changes to the SOCI Act are on the horizon

 The next amendment worth flagging is the introduction of two new exceptions that authorise an entity to use or disclose protected information.
 These are:

-These obligations will apply from commencement of the SOCI Amendment Bill, including in relation to documents or information generated or adopted before that time.
+Again, the changes commence on a date to be proclaimed within 6 months including in relation to documents or information generated or adopted before that time.

 The protection of our cyber security and critical infrastructure is vital to Australia’s national security and economic stability.
 This is an evolving space when reforms must be monitored to ensure continuous compliance with the SOCI Act.